 Clear, simple rules communicated consistently

-In early-stage dementia when she can still process instructions: "No one from the government will ever call and ask for payment over the phone."
+In early-stage dementia when they can still process instructions: "No one from the government will ever call and ask for payment over the phone."
 "If anyone calls about money, you call me first."
 These simple rules may not hold indefinitely as the disease progresses, but they can provide some protection in earlier stages.

 Monitoring incoming call logs